Key takeaways it's more than just salary:

 Now that you have a sense of what to keep in mind when weighing a new job offer, compare some financial factors with our job-offer evaluator.

 Of course, your decision shouldn't be just financially oriented.
 Maybe the new job is in a place where you really want to live.
 Maybe it offers a chance to advance your career.
+Or maybe it's in a field that you would find more exciting and rewarding.
 Consider the corporate culture and who you would be working for and with.
 Vacation days, health care benefits, and maternity or paternity leave are also valuable benefits that may be important to you.
 What will the commute be like, and how much will it cost?
 Will you be working long hours?
 In the end, when making a decision on a job offer, think beyond the paycheck.